smarter-sh/community/wg-structured-logging/annual-report-2024.md

-The focus end of 2024 was on [addressing that gap in client-go](https://github.com/kubernetes/kubernetes/pull/129125), with hopefully all changes landing in Kubernetes 1.34 in 2025.
+The focus end of 2024 was on [addressing that gap in client-go](https://github.com/kubernetes/kubernetes/pull/129125), with hopefully all changes landing in Smarter 1.34 in 2025.

 2. Are there any areas and/or subprojects that your group needs help with (e.g. fewer than 2 active OWNERS)?